 There is also traditional building and street art

-There is also good beer culture in this area — Brauhaus Zollernalb in Albstadt-Ebingen
+There is also good beer culture in this area — Brauhaus Zollernalb is a brew pub in Albstadt-Ebingen

 Maultaschen – kind of like a fried ravioli – is a regional specialty.
 Here was a tasty rendition at Traufganghütte Brunnental

 I want to express my thanks to Stadtverwaltung Albstadt and Ursula Teufel for showing me around, patiently answering all of my questions, and being great hosts during my visit.